 In the Drop-in Center, vulnerable street children (6-14 years old) find a safe place during the day.
 Their basic needs are provided, they are taught healthy life habits, and are motivated for their schooling.
 In coordination with their parents or guardians, their situation is being assessed and further interventions are planned.

-The program supports children of street families (6-18 years old) to attend formal school and perform well.
-Student centers offer safe venues for tutorials, skills enhancement, and continuous support.
-The parents of the students are empowered to participate in the program.
+The Educational Assistance Program supports children of street families (6-18 years old) to attend formal school and perform well.
+Student centers offer safe venues for development like tutorials, skills enhancement, and continuous support.

-The crisis intervention immediately responds to the needs of individuals and families from our communities in desperate situations.
+The crisis intervention immediately responds to the needs of walk-in individuals from our communities in desperate situations.
 It provides burial, medical, and transportation assistance and referrals for counseling, medical, or psychological services.

-The spiritual formation program aims at holistic spiritual growth and character development of children, families and staff through pastoral care, devotions, children’s camps, parents’ fellowships, and family retreats.
+The spiritual formation program aims at fostering holistic spiritual growth and character development of children, families and workers in coordination with various programs and services.
+Its services include pastoral care, devotions, journeying, life group, parents fellowships, camps and family retreats.